EPMatt/reviewdog-action-tsc/README.md

 ### How do I run the action on multiple TS modules?

-For more complex setups which require to run the action on multiple TS modules, simply run the action once for each single module, changing the `workdir` and `tsc_flags` inputs accordingly.
+For more complex setups which require to run the action on multiple TS modules, run the action once for each single module, changing the `workdir` and `tsc_flags` inputs accordingly.

 ```yaml
 name: reviewdog